Reviewed by: David Brandt-Erichsen

 The book is written in a lively, highly readable style which is easily accessible to the non-technical reader, yet sufficient detail is still present to satisfy those who want to know exactly how the authors have reached their conclusions.
 Author Tom Marotta is an analyst in the Office of Commercial Space Transportation at the Federal Aviation Administration.
-Al Globus is on the Board of Directors of the National Space Society, has worked in various capacities at NASA Ames Research Center, and has conducted the annual NASA Ames Space Settlement Contest for 6-12th grade students since 1994.
+Al Globus is on the Board of Directors of the National Space Society, has worked in various capacities at NASA Ames Research Center, and has conducted the annual NASA Ames Space Settlement Contest for 6th to 12th grade students since 1994.

 Besides presenting an excellent overview of the subject, the book presents major new ideas from studies for which Globus was principal author:

 1. The original studies in the late 1970s assumed a rotation rate of 2 RPM for orbital space settlements, a conservative number chosen to prevent motion sickness.
 Globus’ studies of the literature since then conclude that this number was too conservative and that a rotation rate of 4 RMP or even higher could be used.
-This means that “starter” orbital settlements at ANY location can be considerably smaller, less massive, and hence less expensive than previously thought.
+This means that “starter” orbital settlements can be considerably smaller, less massive, and hence less expensive than previously thought.

 2. The original studies assumed that over 90% of the mass of an orbital space settlement would consist of radiation shielding.
-Globus’ studies of radiation data from the International Space Station and a NASA online radiation calculation tool called OLTARIS, however, revealed ONE special location where radiation is low enough that no radiation shielding at all would be required: Equatorial Low Earth Orbit (ELEO), about 500 miles up.
+Globus’ studies of radiation data from the International Space Station and a NASA online radiation calculation tool called OLTARIS, however, revealed one special location where radiation is low enough that no radiation shielding at all would be required: Equatorial Low Earth Orbit (ELEO), about 500 miles up.
 Radiation shielding here is provided courtesy of Earth’s magnetic field.

 Note that such ELEO settlements differ from the original O’Neill concept in two significant ways: (1) they do not require non-terrestrial materials (hence, although cheaper, they don’t open up the resources of the solar system), and (2) they cannot be moved outside of Earth’s magnetic field (hence they don’t truly “escape the bonds of Earth”).
 But they are a step along the path, gaining experience, developing a space economy, and making subsequent steps easier to accomplish.